Sex and Death 101: Plot

-Roderick Blank is a successful young businessman with a great job as an executive for a high-end fast food restaurant chain and a beautiful fiancée.
+Roderick Blank is a young businessman with a great job as an executive for a high-end fast food restaurant chain and a beautiful fiancée.
 On the day of his bachelor party, he is emailed a list of all the women he has slept with.
 Strangely, while the list has 101 names, his fiancée is only number 29.
-He assumes the list is a prank, courtesy of his best friends Zack and Lester, until he meets number 30, Carlotta Valdez, the stripper at his bachelor party.
+He assumes the list is a prank from best friends Zack and Lester, until he meets number 30, Carlotta Valdez, the stripper at his bachelor party.

 After sleeping with Carlotta, he realizes the list does, in fact, comprise all of his sexual partners both in the past and the future.
 This is confirmed by a mysterious trio named Alpha, Beta and Fred from a group called the Agency, who tell him the list was mistakenly emailed to him.
 It originates, they say, from a machine that the Agency has which predicts the future.
 Alpha, the leader, urges Roderick not to tell anyone since it could cause unrest.
 He also warns him to destroy the list since it could ruin his life, but Roderick ignores this at first.

 Roderick cancels his upcoming wedding and begins to sequentially bed all the people on the list, feeling compelled to continue until he has crossed all names off the list.
 His friends become concerned for his mental well-being and convince him to bury the list.
 Before he does that, he sees only part of the next name, including "Dr." and the first few letters.

 A female vigilante, nicknamed by the media "Death Nell", has been taking revenge on men who she feels have taken sexual advantage of women.
 She seduces them and then drugs them to induce a coma, leaving them behind along with a line of feminist poetry spray painted on the wall or ceiling.
 After her most recent conquest, she accidentally leaves behind her driver license, exposing her real identity, Gillian De Raisx, to the world.
 Roderick's precarious mental state is compromised when he realizes the last name on his list is Gillian's.